pyvista/pyvista/doc/source/getting-started/installation.rst

 All you have to do next is include PyVista in your Python requirements and you can get to visualizing your data.
-If you need more help than this on setting up PyVista for these types of services, hop on Slack and chat with the developers or take a look at `this repository`_ that is currently using PyVista on MyBinder.
+If you need more help than this on setting up PyVista for these types of services, hop on Discussions page and chat with the developers or take a look at `this repository`_ that is currently using PyVista on MyBinder.